This article has links to products and services we love, which we may make commission from.

 The Best Time For Camping

-In case you didn’t know, the weather in this region is unpredictable, and some would say that you can experience multiple seasons in one day.
+Naturally, the weather in this region is unpredictable, and it often experiences multiple seasons in one day.

 However, some months are preferable to others when it comes to camping.

-May is often a great time to visit Scotland before the dreaded midgies take force.
+May is often a great time to visit Scotland before the dreaded midges take force, while the start of September can see more sunshine than June, July, and August.

-The daylight lasts about 16 hours a day during the summer, giving you a lot of sunlight to enjoy the scenery.
+During the summer, daylight lasts about 16 hours, giving you a lot of sunlight to enjoy the scenery.

 North Coast 500 Motorhomes